NHR3-UCLA/FDHI_FDM_Excel_Workbook/README.md

+# Download Instructions

+The Workbook can be downloaded by clicking the green "Code" button and selecting "Download ZIP".
+A GitHub account is not required.

+The Workbook is an XLSB file.
+This format is similar to XLSX, except it uses binary encoding, which makes the file smaller and quicker to open.
+The file does not contain any macros.

 # Workbook Explanation
 This Workbook implements four new Fault Displacement Models (FDMs) developed through the Fault Displacement Hazard Initiative (FDHI) research program at UCLA [(link)](https://www.risksciences.ucla.edu/nhr3/fdhi/home) using Deterministic and pseudo-Probabilistic methods in an Excel spreadsheet.